whatbirdisthat/wbit-blog/content/posts/clean-cloud.md

 Our clouds are not clean.

-The Clean Cloud foundation relies on three core OKRs:
+The Clean Cloud foundation relies on three core things:

 1. Test EVERYTHING to provide PROOF that it WORKS and is FIT FOR PURPOSE
 2. Automate EVERYTHING to provide healthy, right-sized infrastructure